 |I think there is a mistake in the bill.||Ik denk dat er een foutje zit in de afrekening.|

-If you have enjoyed your dinner in one of Amsterdam restaurants and you would like to recommend the place to us then please contact us.
+If you have enjoyed your dinner in one of Amsterdam restaurants and you would like to recommend the place to us then please send email someone from the about us page.
 We closely follow what is going on in Amsterdam.

 An additional information for the restaurant managers:

 We include restaurants to this list free of charge.
 For a full review, we expect you to invite our culinary editor (a dinner for two).
-Please contact us for more details.
+Please contact someone from the about us page for more details.